alleytuna/Kasa/README.md

-KASA is an openclassrooms' project for students following the Web developer course.
+KASA is an OpenClassrooms' project for students following the Web Developer course.
+It requires to create a houses' booking website with React.

-`Git clone` and `npm start` on repo to have a look!
+`Git clone` and `npm start` to have a look at this project.